cobunny/Game-API-Design/README.md

  - **new_game**
     - Path: 'game'
     - Method: POST
-    - Parameters: `user_name`, `attempts`
+    - Parameters: `dealer_name`, `gambler_name`, `attempts`
     - Returns: GameForm with initial game state.
-    - Description: Creates a new Game. `user_name` provided must correspond to an existing user - will raise a NotFoundException if not.
-If the number of `attempts` is the same as any existing game `attempts` number, created with the `user_name`, the previously created game with all its records will be deleted from database.
+    - Description: Creates a new Game. `dealer_name` and `gambler_name`provided must correspond to an existing user - will raise a NotFoundException if not.
+To increase game's difficulty level, Number of `attempts` must be less than 30 and greater than 1.
+Otherwise, a form with a warning message will be returned.
+If game is already exist and not completed, the existing game form will be returned.
+But if the existing game is completed, a new game form will be returned and the existing game's record will be overwritten by the new game's record.
 Also adds a task to a task queue to update the average moves remaining for active games.

  - **get_game**
     - Path: 'game/{urlsafe_game_key}'